-Addiction Treatment in India
+Addiction Treatment In India

 Fortunately, there are treatment centers throughout India where people can get help with fighting addiction to drugs and alcohol.
 In addition to the National Drug Dependence Treatment Center in Ghaziabad, there are rehab and “de-addiction” facilities in every Indian state.
 Through the Ministry of Social Justice and Empowerment, the Indian government subsidizes addiction recovery programs in state-run hospitals and trains healthcare professionals to respond to addiction as a health problem.
-The government is also working to establish Drug Treatment Clinics to provide free, outpatient care for addiction patients and medication for managing withdrawal.
+The government is also working to establish Drug Treatment Clinics to provide free outpatient care for addiction patients and medication for managing withdrawal.
 The network of resources in India for addiction recovery is growing.
 When someone has a substance use disorder, they are much more likely to overcome it with professional treatment.

 - OR -

-Find Help Today for Addiction
+Find Help Today For Addiction

 If you’re a Hindu and you’re ready to start treatment for addiction, contact a treatment provider today to learn more about your rehab options.
 No matter where you are in the world, you can find help and make a difference in your life today.